etwasmitbaum/dhbw-typst-horb/main.typ

   at-university: false, // if true the company name on the title page and the confidentiality statement are hidden
   bibliography: bibliography("sources.bib"),
   date: datetime.today(),
-  glossary: glossary, // displays the glossary terms defined in the glossary dictionary
+  //glossary: glossary, // displays the glossary terms defined in the glossary dictionary
+  appendix: appendix, // displays the appendix w#ith the text in the appendix.typ file
   language: "de", // en, de
   supervisor: (company: "John Appleseed", university: "Prof. Dr. Daniel Düsentrieb"),
   university: "Dualen Hochschule Baden-Württemberg",